 In the Main Display move the probe over a cloud with a Left Click+Drag.
 In the Layer Controls for the Data Probe, Right Click on the parameter name 37_Band2_TEMP, choose Add Parameter….

 In the new Field Selector window choose 6.8 µm IR Mid-level Water Vapor -> Temperature.
 Click OK.
 The cyan 6.8 µm values are added to the graph.

+Set the vertical scale of the Data Probe/Time Series display to match the enhancement values.
+At the bottom of the chart, Right-Click on 37_Band2_TEMP and select Parameter 37_Band2_TEMP -> Chart Properties.
+In the Range field, enter 180 for Min and 290 for Max.
+Click OK.
+Do the same thing for the 37_Band4_TEMP field.

 China is not a default projection included with McIDAS-V. Create a new projection to center the display over China.

-In the Main Display window, select the Tools -> Projections -> Edit Map Projections menu item.
+In the Main Display, select the Tools -> Projections -> Edit Map Projections menu item.
 This will open a Projection Manager window.

 In the Projection Manager window, click the New button to create a new projection.